Application, Admission, and Progression

 Students who declare Social Work as their major will be automatically be assigned to the BSSW Academic Advisor.
 Progression of students in the Bachelor of Science in Social Work (BSSW) program to courses numbered 312 and above is competitive and is based on capacity.
 Factors considered include overall grade point average, performance in selected lower-division courses, and personal qualifications deemed acceptable for entrance into the professional practice of social work.

-Students with an intent to enroll in SOWK 312 in the fall semester must complete and submit the BSSW Progression Application Packet by February 1.
-Students with an intent to enroll in SOWK 312 in the spring semester must complete and submit the packet by September 1.
+Students with an intent to enroll in SOWK 312 in the fall semester must complete and submit the Progression Application by February 15.
+Students with an intent to enroll in SOWK 312 in the spring semester must complete and submit the packet by September 15.

 Minimum requirements include: